awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-attachiamtoinstance.md

          1. aws:executeAwsApi \- GetInstanceProfile \- Get the instance profile data for the specified IAM role\.

-         1. aws:executeAwsApi \- AttachIAMProfileToInstanceWithRetry \- Attach the IAM instance profile role to the Amazon EC2 instance\.
+         1. aws:executeAwsApi \- AttachIAMProfileToInstanceWithRetry \- Attach the IAM instance profile role to the EC2 instance\.

 **Outputs**